sophie-carneiro/sophie-carneiro.github.io/_pages/about.md

 Hello !

-I'm a Graduate assistant at INSA Lyon and I'm looking for a Post-Doc !
+I'm a postdocoral researcher at Institut Fresnel, working on unsupervised fine-tuning models for cell's segmentation using baysian statistics.

 On 7 May 2024, I successfully defended my doctoral thesis, which explored variational and deep learning strategies for vascular segmentation.